 Cruises from Iquitos vary in duration from three to seven nights and will commonly include stops for guided rainforest walks in the pristine Pacaya Samiria Reserve and a fascinating visit to an indigenous community, as well as excursions in smaller boats to explore narrow channels teeming with wildlife.

-Itineraries will usually cover a short section of the famous Amazon river itself, but in reality the best wildlife is to be found on the tributaries such as the Uyacali and Marañon.
+Itineraries will usually cover a short section of the famous Amazon River itself, but in reality the best wildlife is to be found on the tributaries such as the Ucayali and Marañon.

 Our suggested Peru cruising itineraries